-The interiors were elaborate sets built on a soundstage, which reportedly cost a cool million to construct (keep in mind, that’s without exterior walls, plumbing, a roof, or electricity!).
+The interiors were elaborate sets built on a soundstage, which reportedly cost a cool million to construct (that’s without exterior walls, plumbing, a roof, or electricity!).

 The movie premiered in 2006 and gave us a look at a lot of trends that would really take off in the years to follow: the color gray, seagrass rugs, and lanterns, to name a few.
 What other trends can you spot in these rooms?

 I love how we get a tour of Amanda’s house when Iris explores it for the first time.
 It’s fun to see how excited she gets about it.
 That would totally be me, jumping up and down and squealing.

 Whereas Iris has a “book room” in her cottage, Amanda has a media room lined with every DVD imaginable.
 Which would you rather have?